National High Magnetic Field Laboratory: Early years

 The laboratory's early years were spent establishing infrastructure, building the facility, and recruiting faculty.
 The Tallahassee complex was dedicated on October 1, 1994, to a large crowd, with keynote speaker Vice President Al Gore.

+Folk legend

+A scientifically unsupported folk legend and popular joke among Tallahassee residents is that the magnetic lab shields Tallahassee from hurricanes and from inclement weather in general.

 Mission

 The lab's mission, as set forth by the NSF, is: "To provide the highest magnetic fields and necessary services for scientific research conducted by users from a wide range of disciplines, including physics, chemistry, materials science, engineering, biology and geology."

 The lab focuses on four objectives: